strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/only-mysql2-package-for-mysql.md

 ### Notes

-* Strapi 5 uses the `better-sqlite3` package for SQLite databases under the hood and rewrites the `sqlite` option as `better-sqlite3` for Knex.
+* Strapi 5 uses the `mysql2` package for SQLite databases under the hood and rewrites the `mysql` option as `mysql2` for Knex.
 * Additional information about database clients and configuration can be found in the [database configuration](/dev-docs/configurations/database) documentation.
+* Please also consider that MySQL v8 is the minimum required version for Strapi 5 (see the [related breaking change entry](/dev-docs/migration/v4-to-v5/breaking-changes/mysql5-unsupported)).

 ### Manual procedure

 No manual migration should be required as codemods from the [upgrade tool](/dev-docs/upgrade-tool) will handle this change.

-In case you want to manually migrate, run the following commands in the terminal:

-1. Run `yarn remove sqlite3` to remove the sqlite 3 package.
-2. Run `yarn add better-sqlite3` to install the `better-sqlite3` package.